ethersphere/node-funder/README.md

 Node funder is tool to fund (top up) bee nodes up to the specified amount.
 It can fund all nodes in k8s namespace or it can fund only specified addresses.

-# run node-funder

 ## Arguments

 ### Funding node

 - `chainNodeEndpoint` - RPC URL of blockchain node (Infura API URL)
 - `walletKey` - private key of wallet which will be used to fund nodes (hex encoded string value).
 - specify one argument:
   - `namespace` - the k8s namespace to fund all nodes in this namespace, or
   - `addresses` - comma separated list of wallet addresses (hex encoded string value) to fund wallets directly
 - `minSwarm` - min amount of Swarm tokens node should have (on mainnet this is xBZZ).
 Node is not funded if it already has more then specified.
 - `minNative` - min amount of blockchain native tokens node should have (on mainnet this is xDAI).
 Node is not funded if it already has more then specified.

 ### Staking node

 - `namespace` - the k8s namespace to stake all nodes in this namespace
 - `minSwarm` - min amount of Swarm tokens node should have staked

 ## Command examples

 ### Fund nodes in k8s namespace